The GE Jasco 2.1 Amp USB Charger, model Y14, is one of the cheapest high-current USB wall adapters we know.

 This GE Jasco USB Charger Works with Standard North American AC Outlets

 Input is 100-240 volts AC 60Hz, 0.3 amps.
 Output is 5 volts DC, at 2.1 amps max.

 Problems, Cons, Disadvantages, and Limitations with this GE Jasco USB Charger

 The sum total USB current is 2.1 amps, spread across the two USB ports.
 If you’re charging a 2.1 amp device in one port, there’ll be little current left for any device plugged into the other.
 In this way, the ports “interfere” with each other.
 Not completely isolated from one another.

 Only Charges One high-Current USB Device at Once

 That’s true even though this adapter has two USB ports.

 Indoor Use Only

-Charging devices nearly every night with the GE Y14 dual USB charger has never left us disappointed.
-Devices always charged fully, and lasted the full time per charge, as documented in their users guides.
-We’re pleased with how well this wall charger performs, and yet it costs so little.
+Finally, charging devices nearly every night with the GE Y14 dual USB charger has never left us disappointed.
+Indeed, devices always charged fully, and lasted the full time per charge, as documented in their users guides.
+So we’re pleased with how well this wall charger performs, and yet it costs so little.
 Thanks to this unit, we never order stock charger replacements for our mobile devices anymore.
 This is a well-designed and well-constructed USB appliance, and so, we’d rate it at 96 out of 100.

 References for the GE Jasco USB Charger